matheusfillipe/ldap-signup/README.md

 many strings in a template format that are used in some parts of the application, like validation errors on the frontend.
 Pay attention to the template notation with double braces: `{{num}}`.

+You can edit `email.php` to change the mail template messages that are sent for each language.

 ### Field Validation